guangzhaoli/Diffusion-Models-Meet-AIGC/README.md

-# Diffusion-Models-Meet-Multimodality
+# Diffusion-Models-Meet-AIGC
-This is the official repository for the paper: When Diffusion Models Meet Multimodality: A Survey
+This is the official repository for the paper: When Diffusion Models Meet AIGC: A Survey